What Is Base64 Image Encoding?

 Using Base64 Images in HTML

-Use the data URI as the src attribute of an img element:
+Use the data URI as the src attribute of an img element.
+A real, working example, truncated in the middle for readability:

 Using Base64 Images in CSS